hetznercloud/hcloud-python/README.md

 Style Guide
 -------------
-* **Type Hints**: If the type hint line is to long use inline hinting.
+* **Type Hints**: If the type hint line is too long use inline hinting.
 Maximum inline type hint line should be 150 chars.